felix-mue/felix-mue.github.io/_pages/about.md

 ---
 permalink: /
-title: Felix Müller
+title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome!
-I am Felix, an atmospheric scientist.
+# Welcome!
+I'm Felix, an atmospheric scientist.

 <!-- taken from louis to include a gif -->
 <!-- <div style="text-align: center;">